 Professors: Donald Brady, A.B.
 Holy Cross, M.S.
 Stevens; Constantine Hantzis, A.B.
-Boston College; Sarah Jewell, A.B., M.S.
-Boston College; John McLaughlin, A.B., M.B.A.
-Boston College; Barbara Mikolajczak, B.S., Boston University; Aaron Walsh, Boston College.
+Boston College; Robert Herbstzuber, B.S., Cand.
+M.B.A.
+Boston College; Barbara Mikolajczak, B.S., Boston University; James Walker, A.B.
+Boston University; Aaron Walsh, Boston College.

 Immersive courses bring a new wave of exciting websites and technologies (such as Facebook, YouTube, Virtual Worlds) into the “Web 2.0” era.
 Rich and interactive forms of communication, collaboration, and socialization are the heart of Web 2.0, but the price is high: privacy breaches, identity theft, cyber-stalkers and addiction are a few issues that become more complicated in the Web 2.0 world.
 In this unique online course students learn how to harness the power of Web 2.0 while protecting themselves and others.
-Hands-on experience with MySpace, Flickr, YouTube, Virtual Worlds, Google Documents, wikis, news feeds (XML and RSS), Digg, Twittter, mashups and more.
-No auditors.
+Hands-on experience with social networks, online photo and video sharing, virtual worlds, wikis, blogging, mashups and more.